pimalaya/comodoro/README.md

 Comodoro is a Pomodoro timer CLI.
 It helps you fight procrastination by spliting work times from break times.

-The timer can be divided into 6 steps:
+The timer is divided into 6 periods:

 1. Work time (25 min)
 2. Short break time (5 min)